Last Updated on

 Peeps – because, yes, I love those little yellow chicks, which have expanded into their own brand and store.
 Come for a sample or discounted packages.

-SPIN: The Capital Wheel.
-Though it’s $15 for a few minute ride, it’s worth it for the experience to soar over National Harbor in a very slow and gentle way.
-Individual gondolas are heated, so you can even take this ride in winter and at night. $15, check website for times.
+SPIN/SIP: The Capital Wheel.
+Though it’s $15 for a few minute ride, it’s worth it for the experience to soar 180 feet above the Potomac River in a very slow and gentle way.
+All 42 individual gondolas are heated, so you can even take this ride in winter and at night.
+The recent addition of outdoor bar, The Flight Deck, right beneath the Ferris wheel, adds another dimension to the experience.
+You can actually bring your drink with you as you spin up and around. $15, check website for times.

 BEACH/CLIMB: The Awakening Sculpture.
 You’ll find kids (and their adults) climbing on the giant head, hands and feet of this buried in sand sculpture.